Hetalia: Axis Powers: Controversies

 The Hetalia fandom as well as the manga have spawned several controversies, and has received criticism from both fans and people unfamiliar with it, most notably due to the "moe" and stereotyping of countries.

-The largest has revolved around the Korea character.
+The largest controversy has revolved around the Korean character.
 Several strips portrayed him sexually assaulting others, especially Japan.
 He also was portrayed as constantly copying Japan, and claiming anything he liked originated in Korea.

-On January 11, 2009, in response of the anime being slated to air, and released promotional material with the Korea character, a petition was posted on the portal Dumas calling for the anime's cancellation.
+On January 11, 2009, in response of the anime being slated to air, and the release of promotional material with the Korean character, a petition was posted on the portal Daum calling for the anime's cancellation.
 It received over 12,000 signatures on the first day.
 Congresswoman Jeong Mi-Kyeong commented on the manga during a meeting of the Special Assembly Committee on Defensive Measures for the Liancourt Rocks.
 She called it a "crime against Koreans" and called for diplomatic action against Japan.

-In response, the television station Kids Station claimed that the Korea character does not appear in the anime and that it was "unaware of the criticism in Korea," and cited "various circumstances" as being behind the decision to cancel its airing of the anime, but they did not provide further information as to the nature of these circumstances.
+In response, the television station Kids Station claimed that the Korean character does not appear in the anime and that it was "unaware of the criticism in Korea," and cited "various circumstances" as being behind the decision to cancel its airing of the anime, but they did not provide further information as to the nature of these circumstances.
 Hetalia released digitally.
 Despite claiming Korea was not in the anime, animation errors included him.

 The Korea character did not appear for 13 years after the controversy.
 However, in 2021, he was included in the Hetalia Collezione.

 The personification of Germany has received mixed opinions from the public and fans alike, mostly being criticized for being ignorant to the country's actions or making a joke of them.
 In the English dub of Episode 7 by Funimation, when given a "surprise" by South Italy, Germany asks, "What is it, another Jew?"
 This joke does not appear in the original Japanese.
 There are multiple instances of similar jokes throughout the English dub.
 Many also disliked the representation of the other Axis powers, Italy and Japan, because they believed much of their history was glossed over, glorified, or incorrect.

 There has also been an incident caused by Hetalia fans at Anime Boston 2010 relating to a group of Germany and Prussia cosplayers posing with a Nazi salute.
 This had sparked outrage within the fandom due to the picture allegedly being taken in the vicinity of a Holocaust memorial site, and changed many people's perception on the series itself.
 The organizer of this photoshoot issued an apology on the Hetalia LiveJournal group.

-On 20 September 2023, CBR ranked Hetalia as the 10th most controversial anime series of all time.
+On 20 September 2023, Comic Book Resources ranked Hetalia: Axis Powers as the 10th most controversial anime series of all time.